humanloop/test/README.md

  about UX across all aspects of product at Humanloop and are very interested in ways to communicate potentially complex data in intuitive user friendly ways.

-## Guidelines for ML Engineers
+### For ML Engineers

-- Ideally we'd like you to spend around 4 hours working on this, so keep things simple.
- Please let us know how much time you do end up spending so we can calibrate expectations.

-- Given the indicated time-frame, we don't expect you to spend much time in this exercise on 'non-functional' aspects such as authentication, testing, performance ,deployment or documentation.
-We are most interested in what useful debugging functionality you are able to ship here and expect a prototypical solution - although we do care a lot about code quality and style!

-- Unlike the full-stack version of this test, We're much more interested in your creativity and ML knowledge.
+- Unlike the full-stack guidlines, we're far more interested in your creativity and ML knowledge.
 It's less important that you are able to code a fully functional app, and more important that you can leverage what you know of ML to help the end user improve their model or data.
 For example, could you make use of pre-trained models or embeddings?
 What visualisation or clustering techniques